-When it comes to the experienced choice in real estate development in Lafayette, La, Dwight W. Andrus Real Estate offers the most comprehensive development history in the Acadiana area.
+When it comes to the experienced choice in real estate development in Lafayette, La, We offer the most comprehensive development history in the Acadiana area.
 The Andrus family has been involved in the growth of the region since 1945 including residential and commercial real estate developments, office buildings, shopping centers and multi-family projects.
 For a complete portfolio of our project history, see below.

-Whether you are interested in a sale of your property, fee based development services or a joint venture development partnership, we will tailor a business strategy to best fit your goals.
+Whether you are interested in selling your property, fee based development services or a joint venture development partnership, we will tailor a business strategy to best fit your goals.

 To discuss possible real estate development opportunities, please contact Reed G. Andrus at email@example.com or (337) 989-1112.